 By HOWARD WIEDENHOEFT

-When the two mutuals merged to in 2010 to form Forward Mutual, Watertown Mutual had three full-time office employees.
+When the two mutuals merged in 2010 to form Forward Mutual, Watertown Mutual had three full-time employees.
 Ixonia Mutual had two full-time and one part-time employee.

-Presently, Forward Mutual has three full-time and two part-time employees, all of whom are dedicated to providing the best service possible to our policyholders.
+Presently, Forward Mutual has three full-time and two part-time employees, with Lois Wiedenhoeft serving as president and CEO.
+Our dedicated staff works to provide the best service possible to our policyholders.